SudoSuu/filament-blog/README.md

 ```
 ## Credits

-- [Firefly][link-author]
+- [SudoSuu][link-author]
 - [Asmit Nepali][link-asmit]
 - [Awcodes](https://github.com/awcodes/filament-tiptap-editor)
 - [All Contributors][link-contributors]

 ### Security

-If you discover a security vulnerability within this package, please send an e-mail to dev@thefireflytech.com, All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within this package, please send an e-mail to dev@theSudoSuutech.com, All security vulnerabilities will be promptly addressed.

 ### 🤝 Contributing